Building API Platforms With Scale

 Consider the difference between S3 and services like Dropbox or Google Drive.
 Each is successful within its domain, but platforms like Google Drive or Dropbox aren’t typically used for applications like data lakes or fueling machine learning models.
 Why?
 Because Dropbox and Google Drive are tailored for specific user experiences, rendering them less adaptable for diverse applications.
 Despite probably leveraging technology akin to S3’s, their consumer-specific logic limits scalability.
 In contrast, S3’s success stems from its minimalistic capabilities and its decision not to presuppose its utilization, allowing it unparalleled scalability across a plethora of use-cases.

 As we wrap up, I’d like to leave you with this one thought.
 The era of a wild forest of APIs within major corporations has come to an end.
 The future lies in purpose-built platforms that are self-service and delivered as APIs and Streams.
-The enduring success of these platforms hinges on their architects’ profound understanding of the Total Cost of Ownership and their adeptness in selecting stable, focused, slow-evolving capabilities to represent strong identity that they define for their platforms.
+The enduring success of these platforms hinges on their architects’ profound understanding of the Total Cost of Reuse In Time and their adeptness in selecting stable, focused, slow-evolving capabilities to represent strong identity that they define for their platforms.